 For example, the SDG #13 on "Take urgent action to combat climate change and its impacts" has been promoted as a means to reduce CO2 emissions that Japan has committed to under the Paris Agreement on Climate Changr.

-The above priorities was driven domestically by a number of high profile pollution cases in the 1960s and 70s (such as the Minamata disease or the Itai-itai disease) and internationally by Japan's signing of a number multilateral environmental agreements (such as the Paris Agreement on climate change)..
+The above priorities was driven domestically by a number of high profile pollution cases in the 1960s and 70s (such as the Minamata disease or the Itai-itai disease that resulted from industrial pollution) and internationally by Japan's signing of a number multilateral environmental agreements (such as the Paris Agreement on climate change).
 Operationalizing these commitments at the national level has resulted in a number of government policies and laws that protect the environment and reduce human imapcts on it.

 List of some of the Japanese environmental laws